fraziern/d3aday/_exercises/how_many_minutes.md

 thumbnail_alttext: Funny bar graph
 index: 01
 ---
+### The Inspiration

 This exercise is to build a deceptively simple bar graph.
 The inspiration comes from the clever "Amount of Love According To Bands" by mattmattmatt on [GraphJam](https://cheezburger.com/2511676160/amount-of-love-according-to-bands).
+Note the word wrap and the use of text-based axes.

 ![Funny bar graph](/assets/img/love_inspiration.png)

+### The Exercise

 My version is called "How Much Time Do We Need."
-Note a couple of key features: text-based axes, and the word wrap in the X-axis labels.
 (The second bar isn't exactly to scale... but I needed to make room on the Y-axis for all the labels so I fudged a bit.)

 ![Another funny bar graph](/assets/img/love_solution.jpg)